Intellectual Property Rights Management

 (1) Patent Management

-Wistron evaluates its patent portfolio annually, eliminating obsolete technologies or patents with relatively low overall quality/value (including those that have expired, been sold, or been abandoned), continuing to diversify and revitalize its patent assets, and increasing the number of patent-related programs and/or patent families that participate in and/or report their patents year after year.
+Wistron evaluates its patent portfolio annually, eliminating obsolete technologies or patents with relatively low quality/value (including those that have expired, been sold, or been abandoned), continuing to diversify and revitalize its patent assets, and increasing the number of patent-related programs and/or patent families that participate in and/or report their patents year after year.
 Wistron's patent portfolio is among the best in the industry, and its overall score in terms of quality and value of patents has improved year by year and outperformed that of many large international companies.
-2023 Wistron has been selected as one of the top 100 innovation organizations in the world by ClarivateTM for two consecutive years, and has been selected as one of the top 20 sustainable innovation companies in Taiwan by LexisNexis®.
+In 2023, Wistron was selected as one of the top 100 innovation organizations in the world by ClarivateTM for two consecutive years.
+Additionally, we were also selected as one of the top 20 sustainable innovation companies in Taiwan by LexisNexis®.

 (2) Trademark Management

-The Company's trademark management was introduced into the "Taiwan Intellectual Property Standards (TIPS)" in 2023 and has been verified (valid until December 31, 2024).
+We adopted "Taiwan Intellectual Property Standards (TIPS)" for trademark management in 2023 and have been verified (valid until December 31, 2024).

-Registered trademarks are monitored from time to time through a global surveillance system to grasp information on the use and application of trademarks by others in various countries, and objections to potentially similar trademarks are filed.
+Registered trademarks are monitored from time to time through a global surveillance system to gain insight on others’ use and application of trademarks in various countries and file objections to potentially similar trademarks.
 80 objection cases have been filed, with a success rate of over 89%.

 (3) Protection of Trade Secrets and Confidential Information

-In order to protect the confidential information of the Company and its customers, Wistron has acquired the international standard ISO/IEC 27001 for information security management systems and has implemented its management system.
+In order to protect the confidential information of the Company and its customers, Wistron received ISO/IEC 27001 certification for information security management systems and has implemented related measures.
 Every six months, Wistron conducts social engineering simulation drills to raise employees' awareness of phishing letters.
 At the same time, all new employees are required to complete education and training on the protection of confidential information and business secrets to ensure that each employee can adhere to the commitment of confidentiality when dealing with customers.
 In addition, cloud-based digital tools, such as the encryption mechanism, identity identification and authorization principles in Microsoft Office 365, are used to protect confidential corporate documents.
-We have signed confidentiality agreements with our customers and related suppliers to protect each other's confidential information.
+Wistron has signed confidentiality agreements with our customers and related suppliers to protect each other's confidential information.
 Microsoft's SCCM software is used regularly for software inventory.
 The software license course is a mandatory course for new employees.
 As of November 30, 2023, the cumulative number of employees who have passed the course is 12,991.

 2. Wistron’s intellectual property rights portfolio: